yppelu/odin-weather-app/README.md

 # odin-weather-app

 TOP project.
-Main goal is in utilizing API and asynchronous code.
+Main goal is to utilize API and asynchronous code.\
+The favicon is from Flaticon.